Imran4424/SwiftUI-Restart/README.md

 # VStack
-+ ZStack is a type of Stack type container in SwiftUI
++ VStack is a type of Stack type container in SwiftUI
 + We can arrange the view vertically
 + Vertical means views are arranged in y axis manner
-+ if we think of a matrix vertical means views are arranged in row manner
++ if we think of a matrix, vertical means views are arranged in row manner

+# HStack
++ HStack is a type of Stack type container in SwiftUI
++ We can arrange the view horizontally
++ Horizontal means views are arranged in x axis manner
++ if we think of a matrix, horizontal means views are arranged in col manner